 You may also do better focusing certain macros at certain times without changing the total amounts.
 For example, you may want to eat the bulk of your daily carbs (say 150 of 200 total grams) in your post-workout meal.
 I have found a lot of good results from eating carbohydrates later in the day (refer to Carb Backloading for some ideas).
 I primarily eat low/no carb until dinner.
 I have found this a very effective tool.
 I have also used intermittent fasting, i.e. not eating for a short period of time as well.
 For example, instead of eating 3 meals at 8 AM, 12 PM, and 5 PM, eat just two larger meals at 12 PM and 5 PM.
 The idea is to lengthen the time between meals so your body processes and uses body fat better.
 Some people do day on, day off fasts.
 There are many, many options, but you can adjust when and what you are eating without adjusting how much to get a different result.

 To understand your intake to this level, you still do not need to weigh and measure food in great detail.
-You may have to write some things down to get an idea how much fat, protein, carbs your typical day has, but it doesn’t mean at each meal, you weigh the meat, put exactly X cups of vegetables with 5 ounces of cashews and exactly one tablespoon of butter for the rest of your life.
+You may have to write some things down to get an idea how much fat, protein, carbs your typical day has, but it doesn’t mean at each meal, you weigh the meat, put exactly X cups of vegetables with five ounces of cashews and exactly one tablespoon of butter for the rest of your life.
 You will find that “some” is enough detail for you, i.e. “at breakfast, I have some eggs, some yogurt, and some coffee.”
-Some days it may be three eggs, some days maybe 4.
+Some days it may be three eggs, some days maybe four.
 Some days one bowl of yogurt, some days three.
 Over time, if you are gaining weight when you don’t want to, stick to two eggs, one bowl of yogurt, and a cup of coffee.
 Usually just not overeating (feeling too full) is enough of a guide to keep my weight where I want it.

 If you are eating real, quality foods and are eating certain macro amounts that work for you when they work best for you, the only thing left to do is weigh and measure food to get super nerdy.
 This is for someone willing to make serious sacrifices for appearance and/or performance.

 4. Care About Specific Quantities All The Time.
 This is the least preferable option as it makes eating neurotic and feel like work (at least to me).
 I wrote down everything I ate for years.
 It didn’t matter really because my priorities were backwards.
 I was too focused on calories, then macronutrients.
 No focus on quality at all; eating real foods didn’t matter to me.
 Protein was protein, carbs were carbs.
 If you are in this phase, you are probably a perfectionist and/or have made such good progress you want to go all the way.
 As in seeing all of your abs, all of the time kind of thing.
 For some this won’t be that much of a pain (I did this for a long time and felt like it was totally normal).
-However, I would recommend not getting into this world unless you are doing some elite competitions or want to achieve a temporary condition (spring break perhaps).
-I have come to believe that if you can achieve 90% of the results without all the pain that goes into this level of detail, be happy with the 90%.
+However, I would not recommend getting into this world unless you are doing some elite competitions or want to achieve a temporary condition (spring break perhaps).
+I have come to believe that if you can achieve 90% of the results without all the pain that goes into getting near 100%, be happy with the 90%.

-In this phase we are getting very very specific with each meal.
+In this phase we are getting very specific with each meal.
 We are dialing in specific details like exact amounts to the gram of certain macronutrients at certain times of the day.
 You are doing a little science experiment on yourself to find out what gives you the results you want.
 It takes weighing and measuring food, writing down what and when you eat, how you are sleeping, how you are training, your stress, etc. to give you the full picture.
 Eliminate variables, do trials and identify what works best.
 Doesn’t sound fun, does it?
 Again, for some this is where they will live for a while until it is too hard/not worth it/they get the results they want.

 What you should take away from this article is that the way you look at what you put in your mouth may be the difference in avoiding wasted effort and dissatisfying results.